 letting her become my dog, and her decade of dedication in taking me to

 all my training classes and dog shows with my childhood pets had a

 tremendous impact on my life and set me on the trajectory that led me to

 Although my mother set me on this trajectory, I wouldn't be at this place without my husband's never-ending support and encouragement, and he is the one that suggested the name Ghibli.
 As our babies turned into toddlers, and with my husband's love for Japanese anime, the films from a Japanese animation studio, called Ghibli Studios, became a household favorite of our family.
-Some of the qualities that endeared our family to the films included how serene and peaceful the animation and movie themes were and how most of the films were centered around strong female characters.
+Some of the qualities that endeared our family to the films included how serene and peaceful the animation and movie themes were.
+I am a huge nature lover (as you may have picked up on from the general theme of my dogs' names).
+I also really appreciated how most of the films were centered around strong female characters.
 When my husband bought me our foundation dam, we named her after the director of favorite Ghibli Studio films, Hayao Miyazaki, hoping she too would become a strong, female character.Naming this program after the ghibli winds is my way of paying homage to my mother, my husband, and my foundation dam, who have all made this possible.